retz/retz/retz-inttest/README.md

 $ ./src/test/resources/retz-client unload-app -A echo
 ```

-To stop the container, it's better to add short timeout as `-t 1`:
+To stop the container, it's better to add short timeout as `-t 1` or just kill it:

 ```
 $ docker stop -t 1 $RETZ_CONTAINER
+## or
+$ docker kill $RETZ_CONTAINER
 ```

 ## Docker related messy things